It's common for all of us to have to present or speak in front of others at some point in our careers.

 2. Garr Reynolds

-Garr Reynolds is a speaker and best-selling author of the award-winning Presentation Zen, The Naked Presenter, and Presentation Zen Design.
+Garr Reynolds is a speaker and best-selling author of the award-winning Presentation Zen book, The Naked Presenter, and Presentation Zen Design.
 His website offers a lot of free presentation tips and information.
 His site, Presentation Zen, has a blog with great tips and resources for public speaking and presenting, as well.

 3. Networking events